Discover SharePoint's capabilities and features as a document management system.

 A document management system is a software solution for storing, managing and tracking documents and files.

-SMB organisations typically start by using a file management solution (such as found in Windows).
-However, as organisations grow, file managers can soon become overly complex.
-Important documents can get lost in huge nests of folders, undiscoverable by the basic search functionality available.
-There’s also often no order to the architecture of the file manager is also usually defined by whichever user created it, and is just as easily altered by the next user.
+But as organisations grow, file managers can soon become overly complex.
+Important documents get lost in nests of folders and are undiscoverable with the basic search functionality available.
+There’s often no architecture to a file manager either, meaning any user can move (or delete) files as they please.

 Microsoft SharePoint is a multi-functional software solution for document management and collaboration.
 It allows businesses to store files in a more intelligent way, with access to documents based on role and requirement.